varigence/docs/bimlstudio/release-notes/bimlstudio-2017.md

 - Fixed issue where dataflow and control flow edges would not render on machines with some locale settings.
 - Fixed partition source selector in partition editor.
 - Fixed issue where items duplicated from a BimlScript object were not fully populated and could not be modified.
-- Fixed issue where custom dataflow properties for custom components could have invaid types - particularly for System.Null.
+- Fixed issue where custom dataflow properties for custom components could have invalid types - particularly for System.Null.
 - Fixed issue where error messages for code files would not show the correct filename and line number